silverweed/lifish/README.md

 ## ABOUT ##
 Lifish is a work-in-progress arcade old-style game inspired by Factor Software's BOOM.

 The Lifish engine was used to create [BOOM Remake](https://silverweed.github.io/boom), a faithful remake of the original BOOM game.
+The code used for BOOM Remake is under the `boom` branch.

 Lifish comes with a (Work In Progress) level editor, currently working only on Linux and MacOS: [LifishEdit](https://github.com/silverweed/lifish-edit).
 This also works for the BOOM Remake mod.